-The Debentures have no voting rights and are not convertible into Common Shares.
-The Debentures yield interest at an annual rate of 11% and are redeemable by the Corporation at any time prior to April 30, 2018 (the maturity date) in whole or in part at the option of the Corporation at a price equal to the principal amount of the Debenture plus accrued and unpaid interest thereon.
+The Corporation's outstanding debentures have no voting rights and are not convertible into Common Shares.
+The debentures yield interest at an annual rate of 11% and are redeemable by the Corporation at any time prior to April 30, 2018 (the maturity date) in whole or in part at the option of the Corporation at a price equal to the principal amount of the Debenture plus accrued and unpaid interest thereon.
 Warrants to purchase 200 Common Shares at an exercise price of C\$0.36 per Common Share are attached to each Debenture unit of \$1,000.